Dario C. Altieri, M.D.

 Multifunctional Survivin Signaling in Cancer

 The Altieri laboratory is credited with the discovery and characterization of the survivin gene.
-Approaching 9,500 citations currently in PubMed, survivin is recognized as a fundamental cancer gene, a pleiotropic molecular hub for multiple pathways of cell survival, mitosis, adaptation to stress and metabolic reprogramming, as well as a validated therapeutic target in the clinic.
+With over 10,500 citations currently in PubMed, survivin is recognized as a fundamental cancer gene, a pleiotropic molecular hub for multiple pathways of cell survival, mitosis, adaptation to stress and metabolic reprogramming, as well as a validated therapeutic target in the clinic.
 Altieri’s contributions in this field have run the gamut from the discovery of survivin to the characterization of its unique role at the interface between cell death and mitosis in cancer, to clinical validation as a therapeutic target and predictive/prognostic disease biomarker.

 Mitochondrial Proteostasis in Tumor Adaptation